haiwen/seafile-admin-docs/manual/setup_binary/https_with_nginx.md

 ### Modifying Nginx configuration file

+!!! tip
+    Normally, your nginx configuration can be automatically managed by a certificate manager (e.g., CertBot) after you install the certificate.
+If you find that your nginx is already listening on port 443 through the certificate manager after installing the certificate, you can skip this step.

 Add an  server block for port 443 and a http-to-https redirect to the `seafile.conf` configuration file in `/etc/nginx`.